-Current services require to be rationalised to meet the changing needs of children and families and Communities across Clackmannanshire.
+Current services require to be rationalised to meet the changing needs of children and families and communities across Clackmannanshire.
 The move to a cluster model in Education will enable services to work much closer together in a targeted and efficient way.
 This would also result in savings whilst building community capacity in the clusters to meet the Councils Statutory requirements to provide Early Learning and Childcare and meet the Family Support and Parenting Strategy and Integrated Children's Services priorities.
-By Rationalising buildings, e.g. Maintain status quo / known delivery model e.g. Unsustainable costs will lead to loss of service resources and staffing the services delivered will also support the Councils commitment to Early Intervention and improve Permanency Planning.
+By Rationalising buildings, resources and staffing the services delivered will also support the Councils commitment to Early Intervention and improve Permanence Planning.